 If you’re familiar with using the site, you’re probably also familiar with the slew of unsolicited and irrelevant approaches from recruiters that come with it.
 It may surprise you that the majority of LinkedIn’s annual revenue comes from the fees recruiters pay for access to its members’ details.

 So is the answer to delete your profile, smash your smartphone and live out your years as a hermit?
 Maybe.
 But perhaps a better approach is to take the time to get your LinkedIn profile right, so that, when recruiters do contact you, it’s with jobs you’ll actually want to consider.
-Here are my top five tips to doing just that.
+Here are my top five tips for doing just that.

-There are a lot of fields to fill out of when you sign up for LinkedIn, and like all forms, most of us will rush to fill it out with the essentials.
+There are a lot of fields to fill out when you sign up for LinkedIn, and like all forms, most of us will rush to fill them out with the essentials.
 But by going into detail about your career, you can ensure that recruiters know exactly what you do, and therefore what you’re more likely to want to do in future.

 An example; if you put your job title as Solicitor then great, you’ll only get attention from legal recruiters.
 If you say you’re a Litigation Solicitor, then even better – you’re much less likely to be contacted with a non-contentious role.
 But if you put that you’re a Property Litigation Solicitor, with a particular focus on landlord and tenant disputes, then only the most ignorant recruiters will contact you for anything else.

 Likewise, elaborating on focuses and interests within your career increases your odds of being found by recruiters for a role that just might be your dream job.
 Recruiters search LinkedIn using keywords relating to the job they’re recruiting for – if they’re all on your profile, they’re going to come to you first.